-How cute are these triple berry sugar free gummy bears?
+How cute are these triple berry keto gummy bears?
 Not only are they super fun, they’re also really healthy!
 In fact, they are probably one of the healthiest sweets ever.
-The recipe is low carb, Keto and Paleo and what’s more, these fruity homemade gummies are sweetener free, too!
+The recipe is low carb and Paleo and what’s more, these fruity homemade gummies are sweetener free, too!

 What’s your Haribo memory?
 Whether you used to share your sweeties with your best friend or whether you rather enjoyed them by yourself – gummy bears and gummies in all shapes and forms are part of the fabric of our childhood.